 San Francisco has much to offer in the areas of art, entertainment, and sporting events.
 The city is home to an internationally acclaimed opera company, symphony, and ballet.
 It hosts some amazing museums, and has nightclubs to meet any taste in music.

-Don't miss the opportunity to see a 49ers football game at Candlestick Park or the Giants baseball team play in the newly built AT&T Park Stadium.
+Don't miss the opportunity to see a Giants baseball team play at AT&T Park Stadium.
 In addition, you will not go hungry with more restaurants per capita than any other city in the U.S., again reflecting the vast ethnic diversity of the Bay Area.

 To learn more about San Francisco, we recommend the following websites and books.
 The list is far from complete, but they are a good place to start.

 Offering tours of many San Francisco neighborhoods.

 San Francisco Bay Area news, entertainment and weather information.

 City events, film, performing arts, visual arts, music, club and entertainment information.